 - 1 medium chipotle pepper in adobo sauce, diced you can find them in a can in the hispanic section

 - 1 tbsp adobo sauce from the same can that you get the chipotle pepper from

 - 2 tsp cumin

-- 1-3/4 cups chicken broth, low sodium if available reserve 1/2 cup
+- 1-3/4 cups chicken broth, low sodium if available set 1/2 cup seperately

 - 1 cup frozen corn

-- 1-1/2 cups jarred/fresh salsa be sure to use a brand that you know you love
+- 1-1/2 cups jarred/fresh salsa be sure to use a brand that you know and love

 - 1 cup long grain white rice do not use instant/minute rice

 - shredded cheese

 - chopped romaine lettuce